J-An-dev/ml-models-implementation/README.md

 # Machine Learning Models Implementation
 This repository is a collection of machine learning models implemented using Python.
-Most of them are built from scratch given the specific use scenario.
+Most of them are built from scratch given the specific use scenario by addressing all the mathematics with [NumPy](https://numpy.org/).
 More detailed algorithms and scenario descriptions/datasets could be found in the subfolder named after each model topic.

 The collection of machine learning models are:
 - Supervised Learning: